dat-labs/verified-generators/DEV_GUIDE.md

 A detailed guide to help you develop your own connector for `verified-generators` and ensure that all your tests pass.

-Assuming you ran the `stub-generator-cli` and you were met these lines in your terminal output.
+Assuming you ran the `stub-generator-cli` and you were met with these lines in your terminal output.

 ```text
 ...